NeuralClassifier/mini-language-model/vocab_mapping/README.md

 T^x = \{t_i \mid i \leq n\}
 $$

-The Vocabulary Mapping funtion can be written as:
+The Vocabulary Mapping function can be written as:

 $$
 \Mu : T \to {0, 1, \ldots n-1}